rhp997/BTPi/README.md

 ## About

-This project provides a mechanism for querying data from a Microsoft SQL Server (MSSQL) database and making that data available and formatted in a browser with a configurable data refresh rate.
-Specifically, the app is intended to communicate with Epicor's BisTrack software with the server running on a Raspberry Pi device, but any MSSQL database and/or device capable of running a Node.js app will suffice.
-The Raspberry Pi will act as the (Express) server and client (chromium-browser).
+This project provides a mechanism for returning data from a Microsoft SQL Server (MSSQL) database on a configurable refresh cycle as JSON to be formatted and consumed in a browser.
+Specifically, the app is intended to enable basic reporting on a TV or dumb terminal from Epicor's BisTrack software using a Raspberry Pi device.
+However, any MSSQL database and/or device capable of running a Node.js app will suffice.

 ### Server (Raspberry Pi)